VTTAssets/vtta.io/content/articles/installing-a-self-hosted-jitsi-server/index.md

 ---
-title: Installing a self-hosted Jitsi Server to use with Foundry VTT
+title: Installing a self-hosted Jitsi Server for Foundry VTT
 intro:
   Community member Luvolondon is currently creating a module that allows you to use Jitsi, an open source video conferencing system as a replacement for the included WebRTC Audio/Video system.

-    This guide will go through the installation and setup to self-host it - alongside Foundry VTT or on a separate machine.
+Let's install our own Jitsi server!

+  This is **awesome!**

+  I don't know for sure!
 author:
   name: Sebastian
   email: vttassets@gmail.com